Illustrations by Rosemarie C. Cattan

 With its unique exotic form, the orchid often invokes associations with sensuality and sexuality in modern culture.
 It should be no surprise to hear, then, that the word “orchid” comes from the Ancient Greek word orchis, meaning “testicle.”
 This association likely originates from the shape of the bulbous roots, which the Ancient Greeks thought symbolized virility.
 This symbolism was so strong that a man in this society would eat an orchid with large roots in order to supposedly increase his chances of having a male child.

 Oh, the humble yellow rose.
+Why did the language of flowers force you to be compared to your red counterpart?
 Currently most representative of friendship, the yellow rose is commonly used for well wishes.
 In modern media, it’s depicted as a versatile hospital flower but not as romantic as its preferred red counterpart.
 However, in the Victorian Era, it held a completely different connotation.
 In those days, the yellow rose was synonymous with jealousy and infidelity — which is just another reason not to choose this flower for your special someone on Valentine’s Day.

 The common name for these flowers, Vergissmeinnicht, was originally coined in Germany and originates from a local folktale.
 The story goes that a young couple was walking along the Danube river when the young man went to pick some of these blue flowers for his love, but fell into the river and was swept away by the current.
 He shouted “Forget me not!” as he was carried away, and his lover named the flower in his memory.
 For this reason, forget-me-nots have continued to symbolize remembrance and undying love through the centuries.
 The English name is a literal translation of the German, and made it into the common vernacular by the 14th century.
 Most other European languages have a similar, literally-translated name for these little flowers.